 - Don’t work for Jira, let it work for you

 Avoid complex issue cards that are full of information.
-Always ask why do you need this data and retrospect its benefit over time.
-Otherwise it’s just another field the team needs to add and the daily overhead is bigger than the value.
+Always ask why you need this data and retrospect its benefit over time.
+Otherwise, it’s just another field the team needs to add and the daily overhead is bigger than the value.

-- Work in a trusting environment, don’t limit the work for specific role
+- Work in a trusting environment, don’t limit the work to a specific role

 - Focus on team deliveries, not on personal tasks

-Sub-tasks should help the team align about the work to be done towards the delivery of an end to end story.
+Sub-tasks should help the team align about the work to be done towards the delivery of an end-to-end story.
 It is not meant for leaders to micromanage individual utilization.
 Teams should avoid estimating sub-tasks and log work on task progress.
-The burndown chart that lean on “log work” is misleading and shifts the team focus from the actual deliveries.
+The burndown chart that leans on “log work” is misleading and shifts the team’s focus from the actual deliveries.

 - Use the tool wisely to gain its benefits